Hashan Tillakaratne

 Deshabandu Hashan Prasantha Tillakaratne (born 14 July 1967) is a former Sri Lankan cricketer and a former Test captain for Sri Lanka.
-He was a key member for 1996 Cricket World Cup winning team for Sri Lanka.
+He was a key member of the 1996 Cricket World Cup-winning team for Sri Lanka.
 He is currently a politician and also involved in many aspects of cricket within the country.
 His twin sons Ravindu Tillakaratne and Duvindu Tillakaratne also play domestic cricket in Sri Lanka.